Jeff Blashill: No Red Wings have been tested for coronavirus

 Coach Jeff Blashill said Thursday, to his knowledge, the organization and playing roster have been able to steer clear.

 “Nothing to my knowledge, or our hockey team,” Blashill said of whether any player has been affected or exhibited symptoms.
 “Nor has any of our hockey team members been tested to my knowledge.
-They’ve all gone their separate ways, (but) to my knowledge, and we’ve kept close tabs, nobody has been tested.”
+They’ve all gone their separate ways, (but) to my knowledge, and we’ve kept close tabs, nobody has been tested.

+“No one’s met any of the requirements needed in order to be tested.”

 Only one NHL player — an unnamed player from the Ottawa Senators — is publicly known to have contracted the virus.